Who to contact with questions

 How Washington State Peace Officers Lose Their Certification

-* Form CJ1904 Application for PO Certification - (PDF or Word format)
+* Form CJ1904 Application for PO Certification - (Word)

-* Form CJ1905 Interagency Agreement for Tribal Agencies - (PDF or Word format)
+* Form CJ1905 Interlocal Agreement for Tribal Agencies - (Word)

-* Form CJ1906 Application for Tribal LE Officer Certification - (PDF or Word format)
+* Form CJ1906 Application for Tribal LE Officer Certification - (Word)

 I am a police officer from another state and would like to become an officer in Washington, do you recognize my training?